Bradley Cooper says he was held at knifepoint in NYC subway - NewsBreak

 Cooper said the knife was about 2 ½ to 3 inches long with a wooden handle.
 The actor said he had headphones on and was listening to music the entire time, but he couldn’t remember what songs.

-“I look up, I see the person’s eyes, and I’m taken by how young they are,” he said.Car belonging to White County teen missing since 2000 found in river
+“I look up, I see the person’s eyes, and I’m taken by how young they are,” he said.RTD union calls Denver Union Station a ‘lawless hellhole’

 But what the actor did next might surprise some people.
 Cooper said the next thing he knew, he was running.